eocvjr/eocvjr/README.md

 🎓 Studying Mechanical Engineering, but exploring the world of coding and tech

-💼 Currently working with Sabre in customer service
+💼 Currently working with Upshop in Helpdesk Engineer, using SQL, PowerBI, Python and working with APIs

-🧑‍💻 Learning Python and looking for beginner-friendly projects

 🌍 Dual citizen of Spain & Colombia 🇪🇸🇨🇴

 🔧 Tech & Tools

-💻 Languages: Python (beginner level)
+💻 Languages: Python, SQL, PowerBI, Tableu

-🛠️ Platforms: Codedex, GitHub, VSC
+🛠️ Platforms: GitHub, VSC

-📚 Currently learning: Basic CS concepts & problem-solving
+📚 Currently learning: C#

 🌱 Goals

-Build small projects to improve my coding skills

 Gain experience in Data Analysis & automation